valoriedodge/myclawprint/README.md

 2. Add `openclaw-gateway-2` (plus its verifier and CLI containers) to `docker-compose.yml`
 3. Install the plugin and write the integrity hash to `plugin-hashes/openclaw-gateway-2.sha256`
 4. Start the gateway — the verifier checks the hash before the container launches
-5. Run the interactive Openclaw onboarding
+5. Run the interactive OpenClaw onboarding
 6. Register the plugin in `openclaw.json` and restart to activate it
 7. Register the gateway as a SPIRE workload with SPIFFE ID `spiffe://example.org/ns/apps/sa/openclaw-gateway-2`